slava-sh/youtube-comments/readme.txt

 Posted comments are often delayed by a short time, even though they appear immediantly on YouTube.

 = 2.
-Why am I still logged into YouTube after signing out =
+Why am I still logged into YouTube after signing out? =

 Sign out only cancels the ability to post comments.
 Users can only sign out completely from YouTube/Google.

+= 3.
+Do I need to signup for a developer account? =

+A developer account is only required to post comments.
+You can show comments without a developer account.

+= 4.
+Why do I get an error message "redirect_uri_mismatch" when signing in? =

+The redirect URI must exactly match your site's URL.
+An extra trailing slash is enough to cause that error.

 == Upgrade Notice ==